 Privacy issues are a major focus of Congress, government agencies, state Attorneys General, the media, industry and consumers.
 The rules are changing rapidly - from looming comprehensive federal legislation; to a patchwork of federal and state laws, regulations and guidance; to expanding industry association requirements and guidelines.
 Kelley Drye is at the forefront of this evolving area of law.
 We counsel clients on privacy and security laws governing the collection, use and protection of personal information, and on managing risks and reducing exposure to investigations and litigation arising from how companies handle personal data.
 We have a national reputation for providing high quality legal services and practical, efficient and timely advice on a broad range of privacy and data security issues.
-Our team includes several former Federal Trade Commission (FTC) officials and a deep bench of consumer protection law specialists, which uniquely positions us to guide our clients through all aspects involved in privacy and data security matters.
+Our team includes several former Federal Trade Commission (FTC) officials and a deep bench of consumer protection law practitioners, which uniquely positions us to guide our clients through all aspects involved in privacy and data security matters.

 Kelley Drye's Privacy and Information Security practice group helps clients achieve their business goals and a competitive edge while balancing the risks of maintaining customer and employee data.
 Our attorneys assist clients in designing and updating marketing programs; perform privacy and/or data security compliance and strategic planning and business reviews, including data mapping; draft and amend information security policies and programs; prevent and optimally resolve data breaches; design oversight and monitoring programs for third party handling of customer and employee data; develop and provide privacy training, and represent clients in connection with FTC and state Attorney General investigations and class action litigation.
 We serve clients in all types of highly-scrutinized industries, including consumer products and retail, hotel and leisure, financial services, and telecommunications, broadband, and technology and mobile services.

 Kelley Drye's Privacy and Information Security practice group includes recognized leaders in the field, including two former directors of the FTC's Bureau of Consumer Protection, an Assistant Director, and attorney advisors.
 While at the FTC, members of our group directed the implementation and enforcement of the Children's Online Privacy Protection Act (COPPA) and the Gramm-Leach Bliley Act (GLBA), and targeted Internet privacy, identity theft, and electronic commerce consumer protection issues.
-Our group also includes the past chair of the American Bar Association's Privacy and Information Security Committee, former editor-in-chief of the ABA's Data Security Handbook and The Secure Times newsletter, the co-chairs of the ABA Consumer Protection Law Developments treatise, and co-chair of the Federal Communications Bar Association's Privacy and Data Security Committee.
+Our group also includes the past chair and current vice chair of the American Bar Association's Privacy and Information Security Committee, former editor-in-chief of the ABA's Data Security Handbook and The Secure Times newsletter, the co-chairs of the ABA Consumer Protection Law Developments treatise, and co-chair of the Federal Communications Bar Association's Privacy and Data Security Committee.

 The firm’s Privacy and Information Security practice is internationally recognized in Chambers Global, is nationally ranked in Chambers USA and U.S. Legal 500, and was named one of the top five privacy advisers among law firms and consulting firms around the world in a survey published by Computerworld magazine.
 Notably, sources tell Chambers researchers that the group "prioritizes risk to provide practical, thoughtful advice in a timely manner."